afu1t/mgt4250sping2024/README.md

        - Nominal

 5. Columns
+   Many columns in the datasets overlap, so it is important to select the correct ones and get rid of duplicate columns.
+Once data is collected combine datasets in an excel file or merge columns in python on Date
+From Fatset:
     - Date: The date of the recorded stock market data.
     - Price: The closing price of NVDA/S&P 500 on that date.
     - CVol (Volume): The trading volume of the NVDA/S&P 500 on that date.
     - % Change: The percentage change in NVDA/S&P 500 closing price from the previous trading day.
+From Yahoo Finance
     - Open: The opening price of NVDA/S&P 500 index on that date.
     - High: The highest trading price NVDA/S&P 500 during the day.
     - Low: The lowest trading price of NVDA/S&P 500 during the day.